Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/faq.md

       # A list of messages to send to the player.
       Messages: {} # Optional
       Alternative-Prize: # Required if you want to use this section.
-        # If it should enabled.
+        # If it should be enabled.
         Toggle: false # Optional
         # A list of messages to send to the player.
         Messages: {} # Optional